 If you feel even the slightest hint of pain then you should find another pair, as pain can be debilitating while climbing.
-Ideally you should aim to purchase a pair with either a Velcro or lace-up closure.
+Ideally, you should aim to purchase a pair with either Velcro or lace up closure.

-A lot of people that are new to the world of climbing, or that are testing the water, find that choosing the right harness is almost the toughest part.
+Adjustability is an especially important factor to consider when you’re choosing something that’s available in a wide range of sizes and types of harnesses.
+Many people that are new to the world of climbing, find that choosing the right harness is almost the toughest part.
 There are numerous different types of harness available, and it can prove to be a struggle to decide where to actually start.

-Quite a while ago spring-loaded camming devices were not actually seen as a necessity by climbers, and yet now almost every climber and alpinist will have more than one at home.
-Making sure that you have a high-performance spring-loaded camming device is essential, and you should make sure that you understand the different sizing associated them.
+Performance quality is essential for all climbing gears.
+Quite a while ago spring loaded camming devices were not actually seen as a necessity by climbers, and yet now almost every climber and alpinist will have more than one at home.
+Making sure that you have a high performance spring loaded camming device is essential, and you should make sure that you understand the different sizing associated them.

 You will see the phrase ‘standard length’ everywhere when you search for climbing rope online, and when you actually look you will notice that these ‘standard length’ ropes can differ in length quite dramatically.
 All you actually have to do is to pick a length that you know will be suitable for the task that you have in mind.

 A lot of climbers also go on their adventures with double ropes, and there are numerous benefits to doing so.
-One of the key benefits is that if one rope is damaged you will have a back-up to hand.
+One of the key benefits is that if one rope is damaged you will have a backup.